Nasra333/online-bookstore-test-submission/README.md

 Core unit test for endpoint is BookStoreServiceEndpointIntegrationTest.

-NOTE: H2 Database is external and in-memory.
-Entity tables are created on application first run.
+NOTE: H2 Database is external and not in-memory.
+Entity tables are created on application's first run.
-      Changelog updates tables on every application restart ever for changes are made.
+      Changelog updates tables on every application start-up for every new changes that are made.

-Observation: I had MockMVC deserilization issues for entity classes with entity relationship.
+Observation: I had MockMVC deserilization issues for entity classes with some entity relationship.